MicrosoftDocs/bot-docs/articles/dotnet/add-attachments.md

 # Add attachments to messages

-A message exchange between user and bot can contain media attachments (e.g., image, video, audio, file) or even rich cards that are rendered as a list or carousel.
+A message exchange between user and bot can contain ~/media attachments (e.g., image, video, audio, file) or even rich cards that are rendered as a list or carousel.
 This article describes how to add attachments to messages using the Bot Framework Connector service via the Bot Builder SDK for .NET.